jonasthewolf/gsn2x/README.md

 See the [example](example.gsn.yaml) for usage.
 The strategies S1 and S2 are on the same level.

+It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level, i.e. the same rank in Graphviz.

 ## List of evidences

 With the `-e` option you can create an additional file that lists all the evidences in the input file.